stijn-peeters/git-and-GitHub-tutorial/readme.md

-testing this readme file
+# Testing the new layout

 ![new account readme](https://i.imgur.com/ijwAd89.png)

-### Create a new repository on the command line
+## Create a new repository on the command line

 ```
 echo "# new-account" >> README.md